tjbenneche/rampup-curriculum/2015-04-19-javascript-syllabus.md

 - **Conditionals**: using if and switch statements to set conditional routines
 - **Loops**: using for, while, and do statements to iterate over variables

-## Week 4 - Inheritance, Data Structures, and Algorithms
+## Week 4 - Inheritance, Data Structures, & Algorithms

 This class will examine some classic computer science problems, approaches for solving them, and how inheritance works in JavaScript.